-We are required to report to the IRS the contributions and distributions from a revoked IRA.
+We are required to report to the IRS the contributions to and distributions from a revoked IRA.

-If you have any questions about the procedure for revoking your IRA, please call the Trustee at the telephone number listed on the Application.
+If you have any questions about the procedure for revoking your Roth IRA, please call the Trustee at the telephone number listed on the Application.

-Requirements of an IRA
+Requirements of a Roth IRA